Peretz Centre for Secular Jewish Culture

 The Peretz Centre for Secular Jewish Culture is a centre for secular Jewish culture and humanistic Judaism in Vancouver, British Columbia.

 They provide education, community, and cultural programming with a particular focus on inclusion and a broad understanding of Jewish identity.
 This includes valuing the 2SLGBTQI+ community as well as welcoming interfaith and intercultural members.

 With roots including the Jewish Bund, the Peretz remains committed to social justice and diversity.
-Though as a cultural organization it doesn't take a position on Israeli, Canadian or world politics, it is associated with Vancouver's Jewish left community.